mrborges23/mypage.github.io/tutorial_4.md

 4. Set the `Sequence type` to aminoacids.
 In the `Model selection` section, set `Model` to `2: Empirical` (you can find this option within the list of amino acid models).
 When this option is selected, a new option `aaRatefile` appears in the `Sequence related parameters` field.
 Select the option `mtmam.dat`, which corresponds to the MtMam empirical amino acid model of evolution.

 5. In the option `Clock` (inside the `Other parameters` field) choose either `0: No clock` or `1: Clock`.
 You will have to run `codeml` twice to obtain the likelihood of each model.
-Do not forget that the calibrated rooted tree should be used for estimating the likelihood of the clock hypothesis, while its unrooted version should be used with the no-clock model.
+Do not forget that the calibrated rooted tree should be used for estimating the likelihood of the clock hypothesis, while its unrooted version should be used with the non-clock model.

 6. Give your job a name and press `Run`.
 On the lateral menu, you can check your analyses' progress; they are ready when your job name turns green.